Plan cloud hybrid search for SharePoint in Microsoft 365

 The search topology of the cloud SSA consists of the same types of search components and databases as the search topology of a standard SSA in SharePoint Server 2013 or SharePoint Server 2016.
 But there are some differences.

-Unused search components and databases in cloud hybrid search - In cloud hybrid search, it's Office 365 that processes the content, stores the index, and processes analytics.
+Unused search components and databases in cloud hybrid search - In cloud hybrid search, it's Microsoft 365 that processes the content, stores the index, and processes analytics.
 The cloud SSA doesn't use its own content processing component, index component, analytics processing component, links database, or analytics database.
 These components and databases are idle.

 Interaction between search components and databases in cloud hybrid search - Search components and databases interact differently in the search topology of the cloud SSA compared to the search topology of a standard SSA: